cmolodo/covid-19/README.md

 Because Los Angeles switched on 2020-04-24 from reporting numbers as of 12 PM that day to reporting numbers as of 8 PM the previous day, cases and deaths were adjusted accordingly.
 Tracing back through archived snapshots, it appears that the switch happened on 2020-03-11, so cumulative numbers from that day have been removed (27 cases, 1 death) and all other numbers have been moved back 1 day.

+Beginning 2020-04-28, Los Angeles County now provides a dashboard listing past numbers for cases and testing.
+Note that unlike the case numbers currently recorded, these numbers do NOT include Long Beach and Pasadena, which have their own public health departments.
+Past testing numbers updated to match values available from the dashboard, which include only electronically-reported testing.

 #### Orange County
 https://www.ochealthinfo.com/phs/about/epidasmt/epi/dip/prevention/novel_coronavirus
 Live data entered as of 2020-03-15, backfilled using JHU to 2020-03-06 and WaybackMachine archive snapshots from 2020-03-06 to 2020-03-14.
 Note that until 2020-03-15, values were only updatd Mon/Wed/Fri.